hpcgroup/plexus/examples/README.md

   * `--num_epochs` (optional): Determines the number of training epochs (default: 2).

-  * `--block_aggregation` (optional): If set (`--block_aggregation`), performs aggregation (both the SpMM and all-reduce) on 1D row blocks instead of the full adjacency matrix, which can help to reduce variability in some cases..
+  * `--block_aggregation` (optional): If set (`--block_aggregation`), performs aggregation (both the SpMM and all-reduce) on 1D row blocks instead of the full adjacency matrix, which can help to reduce variability in some cases.

   * `--overlap_aggregation` (optional): If set (`--overlap_aggregation`), enables overlapping of SpMM and all-reduce in the aggregation (default: False).
 This can only be applied if block_aggregation is.